TYPES OF HOLIDAY ACCOMMODATION

-Whether you’re a tourist or a native, holidaying the UK is very popular.
-With so many types of homes on offer, you’re guaranteed to find the perfect location and holiday home for your getaway no matter what the time of year.
+The UK is a popular holiday destination for overseas and UK-based visitors alike.
+With so many types of holiday homes on offer, you’re guaranteed to find the perfect location and holiday home for your getaway no matter what the time of year.

 What’s great about holiday lets is that they can become a second home for a while, with space to enjoy all of the home comforts that you would normally.
 In large groups, holiday rentals can even be better value for money than traditional hotels, plus they often have better facilities and more privacy.
 (But in most cases you still need to make your own breakfast!)